 B. Is a person who has not received compensation for instructing another person in riding, driving, training, or showing a horse in competition.
-Unless the person being instructed is part of a NARHA center; North American Riding for the Handicapped Association, and the instructor/teacher is a NARHA registered instructor.
+Unless the person being instructed is part of a PATH Intl center: Professional Association of Therapeutic Horsemanship International, and the instructor/teacher is a PATH Intl certified instructor.
 Premium money is not considered remuneration.
-Payment of entry fees or other expenses by any person other than the amateur or those persons found in Rule(s) 5205 is to be considered remuneration;

-C. Is a person who has not held membership accreditation with the Professional Rodeo Cowboys Association, Women's Professional Rodeo Association, International Professional Rodeo Association for those events or classes which are the same events or classes the individual competes, or desires to compete, in AQHA amateur competition.
+Payment of entry fees or other expenses by any person other than the amateur or those persons found in Rule(s) 5205 is to be considered remuneration; C. Is a person who has not held membership accreditation with the Professional Rodeo Cowbovs Association, Women's Professional Rodeo Association, International Professional Rodeo Association for those events or classes which are the same events or classes the individual competes, or desires to compete, in AQHA amateur competition.
 For example, a person who competes in a PRCA roping event may not compete in amateur calf roping, dally team roping (heading or heeling) but may show in any other amateur classes.
 A permit holder is not considered as one who has membership accreditation in a professional organization and may compete in any PHBA Amateur class; D. Any horse show judge is ineligible.